 Drs.
-Robert Kaplan (Harvard Business School) and David Norton introduced the performance measurement framework in the mid 90’s that also added non-financial performance strategic indicators to traditional financial metrics to give managers and executives a more ‘balanced scorecard’ of organizational performance.
+Robert Kaplan and David Norton introduced the performance measurement framework in the mid-1990s.
+It added nonfinancial performance strategic indicators to traditional financial metrics to give managers and executives a more “balanced scorecard” of organizational performance.

-Figure 9.30 illustrates a view that the organization should consider from four perspectives to develop performance metrics, collect data and analyze it relative to each of the following perspectives:
+Figure 9.28 illustrates a view that the organization should consider from four perspectives to develop performance metrics, collect data, and analyze it relative to each of the next perspectives:

-Financial – the traditional aspect of financial data
+Financial.
+The traditional aspect of financial data

-Customer – the importance of customer focus and satisfaction
+Customer.
+The importance of customer focus and satisfaction

-Learning and Growth – employee training and corporate culture
+Learning and Growth.
+Employee training and corporate culture

-Internal Business Processes – internal business processes or metrics
+Internal Business Processes.
+Internal business processes or metrics

-Figure 9.30: Using the Balanced Scorecard as a Strategic Management System [09-30-balancedScorecardStrategicManagementSystem.eps]
+Figure 9.28 Using the Balanced Scorecard as a Strategic Management System [09-30-balancedScorecardStrategicManagementSystem.eps]

+Source: Advisicon

 The balanced scorecard is not a piece of software.
 Unfortunately, many people believe that implementing software amounts to implementing a balanced scorecard.
-Once a scorecard has been designed and implemented for the organization however, Project Server 2010 business intelligence and reporting capabilities can provide a powerful set of key performance indicators and dashboards with visual representation of the necessary performance indicators to enable a strategic management and planning system.
+Once a scorecard has been designed and implemented for the organization, however, Project Server 2010 BI and reporting capabilities can provide a powerful set of key performance indicators and dashboards with visual representation of the necessary performance indicators to enable a strategic management and planning system.

-Figure 9.31 illustrates an example of a Project Server 2010 Dashboard.
+Figure 9.29 illustrates an example of a Project Server 2010 dashboard.

-Figure 9.31: Project Server 2010 Dashboard (Source: Advisicon) [09-31-projectServer2010Dashboard.tif]
+Figure 9.29 Project Server 2010 Dashboard [09-31-projectServer2010Dashboard.tif]

+Source: Advisicon

 Project Server Optimizing Governance for PMOs

-First come, first-serve Project Management is an ineffective way for organizations to effectively analyze, prioritize, select, and assess a portfolio of current and future projects.
+First come, first-serve project management is an ineffective way for organizations to analyze, prioritize, select, and assess a portfolio of current and future projects.
 Most organizations continue to experience significant challenges.

-Gartner has referenced many different statistics on the percentages of projects cancelled due to inadequate risk management as well as the percent of projects that will actually succeed.
-While we are prohibited from referencing the actual quotes here in this book, and the fact that the studies change year to year, this is an excellent source of reference statistics on the success and failure percentages of projects.
+The Gartner Group provides many different statistics on the percentages of projects canceled due to inadequate risk management as well as the percentage of projects that actually will succeed.
+While we cannot provide the actual statistics here, and the studies from change year to year, we recommend that you check this source of reference statistics on the success and failure percentages of projects.

-Investments in a Project Management Office as a work management discipline can provide common planning and reporting processes and bring structure and support to evaluating, justifying, defining, planning, tracking and executing projects.
+Investments in a PMO as a work management discipline can provide common planning and reporting processes and bring structure and support to evaluating, justifying, defining, planning, tracking, and executing projects.

 Enable the Strategic Role of a PMO

-There are a number of key steps that need to be undertaken to properly enable the strategic role of a PMO:
+A number of key steps need to be undertaken to properly enable the strategic role of a PMO:

-Implement a project portfolio management office, including appropriate governance, methods, roles and responsibilities, and oversight of the program and project management
+Implement a PPM office, including appropriate governance, methods, roles and responsibilities, and oversight of the program and project management.

-Institutionalize disciplines and processes to help build, refine and prioritize programs and project portfolios
+Institutionalize disciplines and processes to help build, refine, and prioritize programs and project portfolios.

-Align organizational strategies and plans, business cases for investment proposals and performance. and success metrics for enterprise programs and initiatives
+Align organizational strategies and plans, business cases for investment proposals and performance, and success metrics for enterprise programs and initiatives.

-There are three basic organizational styles for a Project Management Office.
-Which one you select will determine its role within the project development-to-management lifecycle:
+There are three basic organizational styles for a PMO.
+Which one you select will determine the role of the office within the project development to management lifecycle:

-1. The project repository – the project office simply serves as a source of information on project methodology and standards.
-This method is often used as a first step to consolidating or sharing management practices, however it falls short of direct project oversight within the business.
+1. Project repository.
+The project office simply serves as a source of information on project methodology and standards.
+This method is often used as a first step to consolidating or sharing management practices.
+However, it falls short of direct project oversight within the business.
 Project managers continue to report to their respective business areas.

-2. The project coach model – this model assumes a willingness to share some project management practices across business functions and uses the Project Management Office to coordinate the communication with the various stakeholders.
+2. Project coach model.
+This model assumes a willingness to share some project management practices across business functions and uses the PMO to coordinate the communication with the various stakeholders.
 The PMO in this model is a permanent structure with staff and has PM responsibility for all projects.
-A “dotted-line” reporting relationship exists between business-staffed project managers and the PMO for performance and reporting.
+A dotted-line reporting relationship exists between business-staffed project managers and the PMO for performance and reporting.